VPR Personality on Ally Lewber & James Kennedy: ‘I’m Sorry You’re Dating Him’

 “I have always thought that she and James are on the same exact level of being an opportunist.
 I had to remind myself that she was a fan of the show before she was on the show.
 And not that that makes everyone that way but, like, she didn’t organically really fit in with the group ever at all,” said the 40-year-old.

-When the former “Vanderpump Rules” star suggested she wanted to continue to talk about her issues with Kennedy, Kent stated, “Let’s not even touch on James.”
+When the former “Vanderpump Rules” star suggested she had negative feelings toward Kennedy, Kent stated, “Let’s not even touch on James.”

 Lala Kent Had a Conversation With Ally Lewber About James Kennedy’s Behavior